 Premium kicked off 1951 with a session on January 12, split between Terry Timmons and singer Cryin' Jesse.
 The orchestra behind Jesse Cryor, to use his real name, consisted of alto, tenor, and baritone saxes, piano, guitar, bass, and drums, and sounds as though it had done a lot of show-band work.
 "Feel Goody Goody" has a brief baritone sax solo in the Leo Parker manner.
 "And She Cried" is a countrified pseudo-gospel number with comic vocal impressions by Jesse.
 Meanwhile, Cryor penned one of the songs that Terry Timmons sang.
 On the Timmons sides, the baritonist switched to alto sax, making for another lush, sentimental arrangement on the ballad, "You Foolish Thing."
 "What You Bet" is a Swing number delivered with aplomb by the singer, who we wish had been given more material like this.
 The number features a strong lead from one of the alto saxes and tenor sax solo delivered in a rough tone.
 Reissuers have been missing a bet here...

 Veteran singer Jesse Olden Cryor was born in Baltimore, Maryland, on August 12, 1906, the oldest of seven children.
 He was blinded in one eye after being hit by a streetcar, and had to quit school in ninth grade to help support his family.
 He began singing and telling jokes in local speakeasies, and entered the black vaudeville circuit in 1927, joining the Drake and Walker revue in his native Baltimore.
 He worked solo in New York for a while, then went with the Will Mastin Trio, later joining pianist Bob Williams in the Williams and Cryor act (1930-33).
-He returned to solo work in the late 1930s, and at one time led his own band, Jesse Cryor and the Ramblin’ Rascals. in 1940, he married Laverne Wesley, a showgirl whom he met in Los Angeles.
-During 1942-43 he was vocalist for the Noble Sissle big band.
-After leaving the Sissle band, Cryor settled in Los Angeles where he started a family, and worked up and down the West Coast.
+He returned to solo work in the late 1930s, and at one time led his own band, Jesse Cryor and the Ramblin’ Rascals.
+In 1940, he married Laverne Wesley, a showgirl whom he met in Los Angeles.
+During 1942-43 he was vocalist for Noble Sissle's big band.
+After leaving Sissle, Cryor settled in Los Angeles where he started a family, and worked up and down the West Coast.
 In 1946, he made two records in LA for the G&G label, and recorded a session with the Irving Ashby band, sharing vocal duties with Edith Wilson, for the Enterprise label.
 Cryor was the uncredited singing voice of Brer Rabbit in the Disney film, Song of the South (1946).
-Work dried up in Los Angeles in the late 1940s and in 1950 he moved to Chicago.
+Work dried up in Los Angeles in the late 1940s and in 1950 Cryor moved to Chicago.
 The following year Premium waxed him.
 In 1952 Cryor left show business and got a job as a waiter in the Palmer House Hotel, where he remained until his retirement in the early 1980s.
 One of his songs, "You've Got Me Wrong," was used on bluesman Billy Boy Arnold's October 1955 session for Vee-Jay.

 Cryor suffered a stroke in 1995.
 On January 11, 2006, Jesse Cryor died at South Suburban Hospital in Hazel Crest, Illinois, from congestive heart failure and kidney failure.
 He was 99, and is thought to have been one of the last black vaudevillians.
 He was survived by his two daughters, 7 grandchildren, 10 great-grandchildren, and 1 great-great grandchild.
 Our potted biography is based on the much longer unpublished account, "Jesse Cryor" (June, 2001), written by his daughter Phyllis M. Johnson, and on his obituary in the Chicago Sun-Times (January 19, 2006).